Jean Kwok: Biography

 When Kwok was five years old, her family emigrated to Brooklyn, New York from Hong Kong.
 The apartment that she, her parents and siblings lived in was infested with roaches and rats and they did not have any central heating.
 She worked in a Chinatown clothing factory for much of her childhood.

 After elementary school, Kwok was accepted to Hunter College High School, a public secondary school for intellectually gifted students.
 Upon graduation from high school, she was granted early admission to Harvard University.
 Originally interested in science, in part to escape a life toiling in a factory, she realized when she was at Harvard that she could follow her dream instead.
 This realization prompted her to change her concentration to English and American Literature.
 She received her BA in English with honors, all while working up to four jobs at a time.
 Kwok later received her MFA in Fiction from Columbia University.

-After that, she moved to the Netherlands for love and worked for Leiden University and the Delft University of Technology, teaching English and as a Dutch-English translator.
-Kwok now writes full-time and lives in the Netherlands with her husband, their two sons, and their cats.
+After that, she moved to the Netherlands and worked for Leiden University and the Delft University of Technology, teaching English and working as a Dutch-English translator.
+Kwok now writes full-time and divides her time between the Netherlands and New York City.

 Career

 Kwok is a New York Times and international bestselling author.
 Her work has been published in 20 countries and taught in universities, colleges and high schools across the world.
 She has been selected for numerous honors including the American Library Association Alex Award, the Chinese American Librarians Association Best Book Award and the Sunday Times EFG Private Bank Short Story Award international shortlist.
 Jean's writing has been reviewed in Time, The New York Times, USA Today, Newsweek and Vogue, among others.
-She has appeared on The Today Show and spoken at many schools and venues including Harvard University, Columbia University and the Tucson Festival of Books.
+She has appeared on The Today Show and Good Morning America, and spoken at many schools and venues including Harvard University, Columbia University and the Tucson Festival of Books.
+She was one of twelve contemporary authors asked to write an authorized, original Miss Marple story by the Agatha Christie estate.

 Kwok is trilingual, speaking Dutch, Chinese, and English fluently, as evidenced by the VPRO documentary filmed about her.
 She also studied Latin for 7 years.
 She is a member of the Curatorial Board of Ragdale Foundation.